manuel-serrano/hiphop/doc/api.md

 Takes at least one child.

-The body of the instruction is started at the first instant, and then instantaneously restarted when it reach the end of the loop.
-If the loop is enclosed in a trap, and encloses an exit statement, it is propagated (in can be a way to exit the loop).
-If the loop is enclosed in a preemption statement (like abort) it also be stop.
+The body of the instruction is instantaneously started, and then instantaneously restarted when it reach the end of the loop.
+The Loop can be preempted.

-Because the loop is instantaneously restarted, ones must take care of avoid instantaneous loop (a body without pause), which is forbidden by the language.
+Because the loop is instantaneously restarted, ones must take care of avoid instantaneous loop (a body that will terminate instantaneously;
+in other words, without pause), which is forbidden by the language.

 ### <hiphop.loopeach> ###
 [:@glyphicon glyphicon-tag tag]